mageprince/magento2-buynow/README.md

 # Magento 2 BuyNow

-This module is used to add "BuyNow" button on product view page to buy product directly without add to cart product.
+This module add "BuyNow" button on product view page to process directly checkout.

-To # Installation Instruction
+# Installation Instruction

 * Copy the content of the repo to the Magento 2 root folder
 * Run command: